Learn about the limitations of Renovate bot.

 Renovate, like any computer program has limitations.
 Sometimes these are functionality limitations - perhaps something is impossible or too complex to do, or we simply haven't implemented it yet.
 At other times it may be a "performance" limitation, because jobs neither start nor complete instantly, even if the user may start with that expectation.

-This document attempts to list out the most commonly seen limitations and describe whether they're permanent and if there's any plans to improving the situation.
+This document tries to list out the most commonly seen limitations and describe whether they're permanent and if there's any plans to improving the situation.

 For scheduled action to take place, both these need to happen: